gammapy/gammapy/docs/user-guide/howto.rst

     :title: Improve fit convergence with constraints on the source position

-It happens that a 3D fit does not converge with warning messages indicating that the scanned positions of the model is outside valid IRF map range.
+It happens that a 3D fit does not converge with warning messages indicating that the scanned positions of the model are outside the valid IRF map range.
 The type of warning message is:
 ::

     Position <SkyCoord (ICRS): (ra, dec) in deg